buildbycj/smart-one-click-setup/readme.txt

 4. How the Recommended & Required theme plugins step looks like, just before the import step.

 == Changelog ==

+= 1.2.2 =

+*Release Date - 20 Nov 2025*

+* **NEW: Custom Plugin Options Feature**
+  * Add custom plugin options for any selected plugin during export
+  * Support for JSON Array format: `["option_name_1", "option_name_2"]` - fetches values from database
+  * Support for JSON Object format: `{"option_name_1": "value1", "option_name_2": "value2"}` - uses provided values directly
+  * Beautiful modal interface with JSON validation
+  * Visual indicators for plugins with custom options
+  * Seamless integration with existing plugin settings export
+* **NEW: Single-Option Plugin Detection**
+  * Automatic detection of plugins that store all settings in a single option (nested structure)
+  * Supports plugins like keystone-framework with sections/fields structure
+  * Smart option name detection (checks database for existing options)
+  * Generic detection works for any plugin with nested structures
+* **Enhanced Plugin Settings Import/Export**
+  * Improved JSON encoding with proper Unicode and formatting support
+  * Better error handling for JSON encoding failures
+  * Enhanced logging to show imported option counts and names
+  * Tracks all imported options even if values didn't change
+  * Proper WordPress hooks triggering for all imported options
+  * Improved unserialize handling for custom JSON values
+* **Widget Export Format Fix**
+  * Fixed widget export format to match importer expectations
+  * Widgets now export with `widget_id` as key for proper import
+* **UI Improvements**
+  * Added settings button next to each plugin in export list
+  * Modal interface for adding custom plugin options
+  * Better examples and descriptions in the UI
+  * Improved error messages and validation

 = 1.2.0 =